-Effectiveness and Innovation: Different Concepts, Both Important resources.
+Efficiency is "doing the thing right"-and, by doing it right, using the least resources.
 As Peter Drucker often points out in his writings, it is very important to deal with work in that order: Effectiveness first, then efficiency.
 As he put it, "There is nothing so useless as doing with great energy and efficiency that which should not be done at all!"